-For all its romantic associations, mistletoe is in fact no loving plant.
-In nature, it is known as parasitic.
-That means it specializes in attaching to the branches of a tree or shrub and penetrating it with its roots to steal water and other nutrients.
+Yes, despite its romantic associations, mistletoe is no loving plant.
+In fact, it is parasitic.
+That means it specializes in attaching itself to a tree or shrub and penetrating it to steal water and other nutrients.

-And while its deep green, ball-like form adds a touch of ‘life’ to bare branches, once mistletoe gets its roots into a plant it starts to destroy it.
-This usually requires the removal of all infested limbs and in some cases entire trees in which there are large-scale invasions.
+And even though its leathery green balls add ‘life’ to bare branches, once mistletoe lays hold of a plant, it starts to destroy it.
+This often requires the removal of diseased limbs and in some cases entire trees in which there are large-scale infestations.

 Attractive but parasitic bright green clusters of European mistletoe

-The oval leaves and white berries of Viscum album, Common mistletoe
+The oval leaves and white berries of Viscum album

-In small amounts, mistletoe most likely will cause no more than mild gastrointestinal distress to your pet.
-But if your cat or dog accidentally consumes large amounts of the plant, it could lead to abnormal heart rate, collapse or even seizures.
+When it comes to pets, small amounts of mistletoe most likely will cause no more than mild gastrointestinal distress.
+However, if your cat or dog accidentally consumes large amounts of the plant, it could lead to abnormal heart rate, collapse or even seizures.
 If you suspect your pet has eaten mistletoe, contact your veterinarian or Pet Poison Helpline for treatment recommendations.

 Mistletoe is most harmful to small children and pets/Photo credit: Michael Pettigrew

-Perhaps due to its toxicity, the European species, Viscum album, has been used by herbalists for centuries to improve circulatory and respiratory problems and to treat a variety of conditions including seizures, hypertension, headaches and arthritis.
+On a good note, perhaps due to its toxicity, Viscum album has been used by herbalists as medicine for centuries.
+This includes using it to improve circulatory and respiratory problems and to treat a variety of conditions including seizures, hypertension, headaches and arthritis.
 More recently, mistletoe extract has shown promise in stimulating the immune system in some limited laboratory studies.
 Today in Europe it is also being used as a cancer treatment.